MONEI/MONEI/README.md

 UNI
 =====================================

-An experimental Cryptocurrency with fiat parity, Ethereum powered initially, IOTA powered eventually
+MONEI's Cryptocurrency with fiat parity, Ethereum powered initially.

 ## Value
 We're working with UNIE as UNI (you and me) and E (Euro).
 We will add new parity coins like UNIU (Usd) or UNIG (Gbp) in the future.